id-studiolab/Digital-Interfaces/assignments/03-game-controller-hw-code/code_solution.md

          # Sleep briefly so keypress events occur at a human timescale.
          # Skilled users can manage ~7 button presses per second, so we
-         ß# sample at roughly twice that rate to satisfy the Nyquist criterion.
+         # sample at roughly twice that rate to satisfy the Nyquist criterion.

     time.sleep(0.07)
 ```